GSchoemanAxway/axway-open-docs/content/en/docs/apim_relnotes/20210130_apimgr_relnotes.md

 <!-- As part of our software development life cycle we constantly review our API Management offering.
 In this update, the following capabilities have been deprecated. -->

-For the January 2020 Update we annoucned the deprecation of all the Anti-Virus filters in API Gateway and we also announced that in July 2021 the filters will be removed from the API Gateway.
+In the [January 2020](/docs/apim_relnotes/20200130_apimgr_relnotes/) update, we have announced the deprecation of all the Antivirus filters in API Gateway, and that in July 2021 the filters will be removed from API Gateway.

-This is a reminder  that in July 2021 we will remove the Anti-Virus filters from the API Gateway.
-It is recommended to user the API Gateway's ICAP capability which allows it to integrate with ICAP capable external virus scanners.
+This is a reminder that in July 2021 we will remove the Antivirus filters from API Gateway.
+So, we recommend you to use the API Gateway's ICAP capability, which allows the gateway to integrate with ICAP capable external virus scanners.

 ## Removed features